felipeflorencio/Swift-Snippets/README.md

 - `Add border color to your view*`: snippet for you add border color to your view type;
 - `Add corner radious to your view*`: snippet for you add corner raidous to your view type;
 - `Add border to specific side to your view*`: snippet for you add border to specific side or all side on your view type object;
+- `Add shake effect to your view*`: snippet for you add the shake effect to any view that inherit from UIView;
 </details>

 <details>